grantat/cs834-f17/assignments/A5/README.md

 ### Chosen questions:

-> 10.3.
-Compute five iterations of HITS (see Algorithm 3) and PageRank (see Figure 4.11) on the graph in Figure 10.3.
-Discuss how the PageRank scores compare to the hub and authority scores produced by HITS.

 > 10.5.
 Find a community-based question answering site on the Web and ask two questions, one that is low-quality and one that is high-quality.
 Describe the answer quality of each question.

 > 10.6.
 Find two examples of document filtering systems on the Web.
 How do they build a profile for your information need?
 Is the system static or adaptive?

-> 10.9.
-Both the clustering and nearest neighbor–based collaborative filtering algorithms described in this chapter make predictions based on user/user similarity.
-Formulate both algorithms in terms of item/item similarity.
-How can the distance between two items be measured?

 > 10.11.
 Suggest how the maximum and minimum resource ranking scores, Rmax and Rmin, could be estimated for a given query